breadweb/imember/README.md

 ### How to Use

-Simply start the application and it will minimize to the system tray.
-Click the tray icon to show the window or right click and choose "Exit" to exit the application.
+Simply start the app and it will minimize to the system tray.
+Click the tray icon to show the window or right click and choose "Exit" to exit the app completely.
 When running, the app saves configuration of your windows every 60 seconds.
 If you want to save your configuration instantly, click the "Save Now" button.

 <br>

 ### More Info

 I use a dual 4K displayport KVM switch to share my two monitors between my PC and my MacBook Pro.
 The switch is great except that it does not do monitor emulation.
 When the monitors switch to my MacBook, Windows looses connection and sets the display configuration to one monitor at 640x480.
-This resizes all windows to fit in that small area and shoves everything in the top right corner.
-When I switch back to my PC and the monitors are dectected and resolution resotred, the windows aren't.
-My MacBook Pro is smart enough to restore window positions and size, however.
+This resizes all windows to fit in that small area and shoves everything in the top left corner.
+When I switch back to my PC and the monitors are dectected and resolution is resotred, the windows aren't.
+That was super tilting...
+My MacBook Pro is smart enough to restore window positions so why can't Windows do the same?

 I tried looking for an application that would save and restore window arragements but couldn't find one that did only that.
 Usually that feature was packed into an app that wasn't free, or that came with dozens of extra features that I didn't want.
+This was annoying me multiple times a day so I took an afternoon to make this app. :)

 <br>